Online Nursing Degree Programs

 - CNEA – Commission for Nursing Education Accreditation

 Second, figure out the type of online nursing degree that will really work best for you.
 With so many career options for nurses with advanced education and skills, it’s no wonder the profession of nursing is growing so much.
-If you are aiming for your bachelors or graduate nursing degree, there are many options and types of nurses programs for you to consider.
+If you are aiming for your bachelors or graduate nursing degree, there are many options and types of advanced practice nursing degrees for you to consider.

 No one really wants to think about financing their education.
 It’s the part we would all rather skip, but it’s unavoidable.
 That’s why we also tell students to make sure they understand all the financial aid, scholarship, and grants they may qualify for.
 You never know until you look.
 And your school should have a strong understanding of how you can navigate this part of the process.

 With online nursing schools, you have to be a little more cautious, because they may not be familiar with scholarship opportunities that are unique to your city or state.
 It never hurts to do a little researching on your own.
 And talk to nursing schools nearby, even if you are inclined towards online programs.
 This will help you compare insight, and confidence in the decision you ultimately make.

 We also recommend applying for our Back to School Nursing Scholarship, which allows us to award $2500 toward nursing school to students just like you.

 Career services is the other benefit we look for when comparing nurse schools online vs. campus options.
 Like we mentioned with scholarship opportunities, local schools might have a firmer grip on the jobs picture in your area and who to connect you with to get you training and working ASAP.
 However, some online nursing programs offer the same quality of career help that your local campus might provide.
 When you make your checklist of questions and concerns for comparing nurse programs, be sure to put this item on the list.